imEckenrode/DnDevice/MASTER/DnDevice/main/README.md

 To access globals, import dndv_internals
 To send data, inclue dndv_comms
-To receive data, modify the receiving code in dndv_comms to call the functions And to initialize the code, import its .h file and call its method in init.c
+To receive data, register to the event loop (see dndv_comms.h) And to initialize the code, import its .h file and call its method in init.c